 My sister nods.

 Joey throws parties in secluded places.
 They are full of booze, drugs, and sex.
 Those are my kind of parties, and I plan on going to it tonight.

 “Listen…” she places her hands on my shoulder, “I want, for once in my life, to party.
 To not care about anything or anyone.”
 She takes a deep breath in and exhales.
 “I want to be you.”

 I shake my head.
 “You got to babysit tonight for the Pengears’.”

-She removes her hands from my shoulders and places on her hips.
+She removes her hands from my shoulders and places them on her hips.
 She tilts her head and gives me the puppy dog stare.
 “Can you cover for me?”

 I take a step back and lower my chin.
 “You want me…” I point to her, “to be you?”